csenge-szabo/Multi-Label_Topic_Classification/README.md

 * \SVMs_2step_undersampled

 ### \hyperparameters
-The folder is used to store pickle files, which contain information about the optimal hyper-parameter settings for the one-step and two-step SVMs model.
+The [hyperparameters](https://github.com/cltl-students/Csenge_Szabo_Multi-label_Topic_Classification/tree/main/hyperparameters) folder is used to store pickle files, which contain information about the optimal hyper-parameter settings for the one-step and two-step SVMs model.

 ### \model_predictions
-This folder contains the model outputs, i.e. CSV files with the feedback statements from the test data, and their predicted labels.
+The [model_predictions](https://github.com/cltl-students/Csenge_Szabo_Multi-label_Topic_Classification/tree/main/model_predictions) folder contains the model outputs, i.e. CSV files with the feedback statements from the test data, and their predicted labels.
 Due to the confidentiality restrictions, the files were not uploaded.

 ### \models
-In this folder, the trained BERT models are being stored.
+The [models](https://github.com/cltl-students/Csenge_Szabo_Multi-label_Topic_Classification/tree/main/models) folder is a location for the trained models.
 Due to the confidentiality restrictions and the size of the models, the models were not uploaded.

 ### \results
-This folder contains the results, i.e., the classification reports.
+The [results](https://github.com/cltl-students/Csenge_Szabo_Multi-label_Topic_Classification/tree/main/results) folder contains the results, i.e., the classification reports.
 The reports can be found in `\BERT` and `\SVMs`.
 * \BERT
     * `test_report_1step.csv`
     * `test_report_2step.csv`